ncbi/blast-cloud/_posts/2015-06-09-setting-up-blast.md

 The server image is designed to use a local "scratch" disk to speed up the BLAST database.
 For AWS, you need to ensure that your instance has 'instance storage' and that it is attached.
 Google Compute Engine also requires attaching a local, "scratch", SSD at boot.
-All Azure instances start with one local "scratch" drive by default.

 The nucleotide nt database contains about 56 billion bases (04/14/2014), but the sequence data is compressed 4-to-1.
 Hence, the sequences require about 14